hemepositive/PC-lecture/index.md

   Goal concordant care
   : healthcare for seriously ill patients that aligns treatment with their goals and values.

-  **We want to have a conversation to determine what is most important and what they want to avoid then turn those  into medical orders.**
+  **We want to have a conversation to determine what is most important and what we want to avoid.
+We then turn those priorities into medical orders. **

 </details>